about

 Urban Herbivore FAQ

-Four years ago, after watching a series of nutrition and sustainability documentaries – “Seaspiracy”, “What the Health” and “Cowspiracy” – I stopped eating fish and dairy that same day and never looked back.
+Five years ago, after watching a series of nutrition and sustainability documentaries – “Seaspiracy”, “What the Health” and “Cowspiracy” – I stopped eating fish and dairy that same day and never looked back.

 Not at all!
 There are plenty of plant-based protein sources such as beans, lentils, tofu, tempeh, seitan, quinoa, nuts, and seeds that can easily meet your protein needs.